Luis Robert Player Props: White Sox vs. Rangers

 Luis Robert At The Plate

-- Robert leads Chicago with 71 hits and a team-best slugging percentage of .535.
+- Robert has 71 hits to go with a slugging percentage of .535, both of which are best among Chicago hitters this season.

-- Among qualifying batters in baseball, he ranks 69th in batting average, 105th in on-base percentage, and 10th in slugging.
+- Among qualifying hitters in baseball, he ranks 73rd in batting average, 101st in on-base percentage, and ninth in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.